Dulse (Atlantic Seaweed)

 Palmaria palmata

 A red seaweed that grows along the northern coasts of the Atlantic and Pacific oceans.
-Dulse is a nutritional powerhouse, exceptionally rich in iodine, iron, and a unique spectrum of trace mi
+Dulse is a nutritional powerhouse, exceptionally rich in iodine, iron, and a unique spectrum of trace minerals not found in terrestrial plants.

 Primary dietary source of iodine, essential for the synthesis of thyroid hormones (T3 and T4).